swarupmishal/mishal_swarup_spring2017/final/readme.md

 ![alt text](https://github.com/swarupmishal/mishal_swarup_spring2017/blob/master/final/analysis/ana_3/Count%20of%20Car%20Theft%20by%20Community%20Area.png)

 > Inference:
+- The rate of Car theft was observed maximum in the year 2012.
 - The rate of car theft seems to be falling in Chicago, since 2012.
-- We can see that out of the 77 Community Areas, Austin is the worst Community Are to park a car.
+- We can see that out of the 77 Community Areas, Austin is the worst Community Are to park a car, followed by West Town and Humboldt Park.
 --------------------------------
 ## Analysis 4
 ### Analyzing Monthly Domestic Violence in last 5 years